 If you want to check out animals that need homes urgently check out the animals on city's website.
 Some will be put down in the next 24-48 hours, so volunteers say if one seems like a perfect fit for your family, or you fall in love with a glimmer in a dog's eye, please act quickly, the situation is dire.

 Fostering a Dog

-If you live within a couple of hours of the city rescue groups plea, please consider fostering a dog, which means allowing a pup or pooch to stay with you for a week or two until they can find "furever homes", or they can be transferred to another rescue group.
+If you live within a couple of hours of the city rescue groups plea, please consider fostering a dog.
+That means allowing a pup or pooch to stay with you for a week or two until they can find "furever homes" or they can be transferred to another rescue group.
 You're literally saving a dog's life by giving them a temporary home and taking them off the euthanasia list.